kyleboas/tacticsjournal.com/_posts/2024/06/2024-06-21-how-england-need-to-play-to-make-a-foden-bellingham-trent-rice-midfield-work.md

     <figcaption>Figure 1.1 - Minute 4:34 against Serbia: John Stones carries forward and passes to Phil Foden.
 Foden one-touch passes to Jude Bellingham, who moves immediately into the box, and then Jude attempts a pass back to Foden.</figcaption>
 </figure>

-Credit goes to John Stones.
+Credit to John Stones.
 Stones has learned how to think like Rodri—to think like a six.
 He was the first one to play the forward pass into Foden in that zone in the final third.
 You play that pass, and then the entire attack opens up.
 It is a small window to pass into, but that is where Foden needs the ball.
 The reception looks impossible, but for Foden, it is not.
+Credit also to Marc Guéhi, the other player looking for that central pass into Bellingham and Foden.

 <figure>
     <img src="https://github.com/kyleboas/images/blob/main/uploads/2024/06/16/Image-16Jun2024_23:20:08.png?raw=true">